Lahar

 A lahar (/ˈlɑːhɑr/, from lahar, ꦭꦲꦂ) is a violent type of mudflow or debris flow composed of a slurry of pyroclastic material, rocky debris and water.
 The material flows down from a volcano, typically along a river valley.

-Lahars are extremely destructive: they can flow tens of metres per second, they have been known to be up to 140 m deep, and large flows tend to destroy any structures in their path.
-Notable lahars include those at Mount Pinatubo and Nevado del Ruiz, the latter of which killed thousands of people in the town of Armero.
+Lahars are often extremely destructive and deadly; they can flow tens of metres per second, they have been known to be up to 140 m deep, and large flows tend to destroy any structures in their path.
+Notable lahars include those at Mount Pinatubo in the Philippines and Nevado del Ruiz in Colombia, the latter of which killed more than 20,000 people in the Armero tragedy.

 Etymology

 The word lahar is of Javanese origin.
 Berend George Escher introduced it as a geological term in 1922.